In a word? Yes.

 Here’s the kicker: After viewing social media, 38% say they are more likely to make a purchase and 41% of people have made a purchase to feel better about their own lives, according to the survey.

 OMG.
 Seriously.
-If you’re trying to watch your budget and save money for bigger goals in life (a home down payment, more education, pay off student loan debt), it might not be about spending less money but about spending less time on social media.
+If you’re trying to watch your budget and save money for bigger goals in life (a home down payment, more education, pay off student or personal loan debt), it might not be about spending less money but about spending less time on social media.

 “Social media and cloud-based shopping has been great because they allow for better consumer research to compare prices and find items that are closer to what you need or want,” says Abel Soares, a Certified Financial Planner based in Hawaii.
 “The heavy downside is that social media purchases can be impulse purchases.”

 To be sure, it’s not exactly clear how much people spent shopping through social media last year but we do know how much is being spent on advertising.
 Facebook raked in $11.97 billion in ad revenue in just the first three months of 2018—and 91% of that came from mobile platforms.